For the latest complete Layout Guide, click here: NNGC Layout Tour Guide, updated 8/6/2019 (6.5MB PDF file)

 A Youtube video link to the On30 layout is as follows: https://www.youtube.com/watch?v=6TCBAJYvH-g

-Denver & Welch River Southern, by Terry Schmidt
+Denver & Welch River, by Terry and Denise Schmidt

 Brain Ellerby’s Nighthawk Branch in Sn3, by Aaron Splawn